Where the wild things are

 Here are five amazing reasons to pay your visit to the UK’s favourite flamingo spot:

 To see the largest flamboyance of flamingos in the UK, visit the Slimbridge Wetland Centre.
-If you need a lovely place to stay whilst your there, why not check out the BEST WESTERN Gables Hotel and click here.
+If you need a lovely place to stay whilst your there, why not check out the Best Western Bristol North The Gables Hotel.